-Madison College functions within the Wisconsin Technical College System and operates under the direction of the college's District Board of Trustees and President Jack E. Daniels, III.
+Madison College functions within the Wisconsin Technical College System and operates under the direction of the college's District Board of Trustees and interim president, Dr. Tim Casper.
 The nine-member board represents the entire district and is the official link between the college and the community.

 We pride ourselves on our philosophy of leadership, where the system of shared governance and IBPS (Interest-Based Problem Solving) helps us make the best collective decisions while also emphasizing shared responsibility for college-wide policies, strategies and priorities.